AzamatKomaev/grafana-custom-provisioning/README.md

 metrics from Prometheus and kube-stat-metrics as metircs exporter.
 It also has panel to watch logs of container via Loki datasource.

 ### Yandex.Cloud
-If you don't want to use Yandex Monitoring to monitor your cloud resources you can configure cloud to send metrics to your own Prometheus instance: https://yandex.cloud/en/docs/monitoring/operations/metric/prometheusExport
+If you don't want to use Yandex Monitoring to monitor your cloud resources you can configure cloud to share metrics with your own Prometheus instance: https://yandex.cloud/en/docs/monitoring/operations/metric/prometheusExport
 - <b>yandex_cloud/yandex-certificates.json</b> <br>
 Dashboard to explore Certificate Manager.
 It has two panels: certificates' expiriation and out of order certificates.
 So you can create alerts based on these panels.